akechi1980/ATunnel/README.md

 **Introduction**

-	ATunnel is a simple tool,  Which can easy to define your own Socket Package Format .
+	ATunnel is a simple port proxy tool,  Which you can easy to define your own Socket Package Format. if you can't access your appserver directly , try this...

 **How To Use**